Marissa Meyer: Career

+Let It Glow, co-written with Joanne Levy, released on October 29, 2024.

+The Happy Writer was published on January 28, 2025.

 Personal life

 Meyer is married to Jesse Taylor.
-In 2015, she and her husband adopted their twin daughters, Sloane and Delaney.
+In 2015, she and her husband adopted two children.
 Together, they live in Tacoma, Washington, the place where Meyer grew up.
-Taylor is a skilled carpenter and built Meyer a fairytale-esque writing studio in their backyard, complete with floor-to-ceiling bookshelves.
+Taylor is a carpenter and built Meyer a fairytale-esque writing studio in their backyard, complete with floor-to-ceiling bookshelves.